GodstimeNwabue/assignments/Readme.md

 ## Where to find everything

-Be creative on implementing yours with the images inside the `/week3` folder.
+Be creative on implementing yours with the images inside the `week3` branch.
 Figure out a template for mobile view

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.